heini208/fault_detector_spot/documentation/System_Design.md

 This chapter details the two primary aspects of local motion control implemented in the system: manipulator control for the robotic arm and base control for the robot's body.

+# Local Motion Control

+Local motion control encompasses the direct, immediate command of the robot's physical components, specifically its manipulator and base.
+Unlike global navigation, which plans long-distance paths across a map, local motion control focuses on executing precise, short-range movements.
+These actions are fundamental building blocks that higher-level custom behaviors use to interact with the environment.

+This chapter details the two primary aspects of local motion control implemented in the system: manipulator control for the robotic arm and base control for the robot's body.

 ## 1. Manipulator Control

 Manipulator control provides the functionality to precisely position the Spot arm and its attached sensor head.
 The system's design abstracts the complexity of joint-level control by exposing a set of intuitive, task-oriented commands.
 These commands are executed via the Spot ROS 2 driver, which translates high-level goals into the necessary actions for the physical hardware.

 The core commands for basic arm states include: